-This report is the result of research and engagement with experts, partners, and stakeholders conducted over the course of two years.
+This report is the result of ongoing research and engagement with experts, partners, and stakeholders that began in 2013.
+It builds upon the initial release of the State of the State report by Sustainable Jersey in 2015.

 The first step was defining the big issue areas.
 Each Sustainable Jersey Task Force was asked to list the big picture issues that the actions and standards that they had created were intended to fix.
 This was the first step in defining the list of things about which Sustainable Jersey should be concerning itself and defining the full scope of the goals and indicators.
 Summing and integrating the responses from all of the Task Forces, we created the first list of topics.
 These might also be variously described as categories or goal areas.
 In this report we are calling these categories dimensions.